periareon/req-compile/README.rst

 Why use it?
 -----------
-**pip-tools** is the de-facto requirements compiler for Python, but is missing some important features.
+**pip** and **pip-tools** are missing features and lack usability for some important workflows:

-* Does not allow you to use constraints that are not included in the final output
+* Using a previous solution as an input file to avoid hitting the network
-* Provides no tools to track down where conflicting constraints originate
+* pip-compile can't consider constraints that are not included in the final output.
+While pip accepts a constraints file, there is no way to stop at the "solving" phase, which would be used to push a fully solved solution to your repo
-* Cannot treat source directories recursively as sources of requirements (like with --find-links)
+* Track down where conflicting constraints originate
-* Does not allow you to configure a storage location for downloaded distributions
+* Treating source directories recursively as sources of requirements, like with --find-links

-Req-Compile has these features, making it an effective tool for large Python projects.
+* Configuring a storage location for downloaded distributions.
+Finding a solution to a set of input requirements always requires downloading distributions

-This situation is very common:
+A common workflow that is difficult to achieve with other tools:

 You have a project with requirements ``requirements.txt`` and test requirements ``test-requirements.txt``.
 You want to produce a fully constrained output of ``requirements.txt`` to use to deploy your application.
 Easy, right?
 Just